tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.esquire.com/entertainment/tv/a32416884/jonathan-schmitz-scott-amedure-murder-trial-by-media-true-story-jenny-jones-show/ para 3

 The first episode of *Trial By Media* examines [such a segment that](https://www.youtube.com/watch?v=3EvUzzbzFNc) was shot for *The Jenny Jones Show* on March 6, 1995, but never aired because of the devastating aftermath of the events filmed for the program. <mark>The unaired episode begins with Jones asking Scott Amedure to tell the audience about his fantasies involving the 24-year-old Schmitz, who was backstage at the time, unable to hear,</mark> and clueless as to who might be waiting to reveal themself to him. <mark>After Amedure is pressed to reveal a fantasy that involves Schmitz, a hammock, strawberries, and whipped cream, Jones brings out Schmitz, who awkwardly embraces Amedure before he sits down.
-After Jones reveals it to be Amedure who has the secret crush and plays back the audio of Amedure’s</mark> explicit <mark>fantasies, Schmitz professes his “complete heterosexuality,” smiling forcibly and laughing uncomfortably</mark>.
+After Jones reveals it to be Amedure who has the secret crush and plays back the audio of Amedure’s</mark> explicit <mark>fantasies, Schmitz professes his "complete heterosexuality,” smiling forcibly and laughing uncomfortably</mark>.
 The clip never aired on television.

 </from>
 </compare>